-The majority of all other annuity reserves and GIC deposits are established with an interest rate assumption ranging from 2.25% to 8.75% and are carried at the greater of the cash surrender value or the greatest present value of the guaranteed benefits discounted at statutory valuation interest rates.
+The majority of all other annuity reserves and GIC deposits are established with an interest rate assumption ranging from 2.50% to 8.75% and are carried at the greater of the cash surrender value or the greatest present value of the guaranteed benefits discounted at statutory valuation interest rates.

 Jackson and Jackson National Life Funding, LLC have established a European Medium Term Note program, with up to \$5.8 billion in aggregate principal amount outstanding at any one time.
 Jackson National Life Funding, LLC was formed as a special purpose vehicle solely for the purpose of issuing Medium Term Note instruments to institutional investors, the proceeds of which are deposited with Jackson and secured by the issuance of funding agreements.
-The liability for the outstanding balances at both December 31, 2018 and 2017 totaled \$10.6 million.
-These liabilities are included in liability for deposit-type contracts.
+The liability for the outstanding balances at December 31, 2017 and 2016 totaled \$10.6 million and \$10.5 million, respectively, and these liabilities are included in liability for deposit-type contracts.
 Issued instruments representing obligations denominated in a foreign currency have been hedged for changes in exchange rates using cross-currency swaps.

-Jackson and Jackson National Life Global Funding have established a \$20.0 billion aggregate Global Medium Term Note program.
+Jackson National Life Global Funding have established a \$17.0 billion aggregate Global Medium Term Note program.
 Jackson National Life Global Funding was formed as a statutory business trust, solely for the purpose of issuing Medium Term Note instruments to institutional investors, the proceeds of which are deposited with Jackson and secured by the issuance of funding agreements.
-The liability for the outstanding balances at December 31, 2018 and 2017 totaled \$7.3 billion and \$5.7 billion, respectively, and these liabilities are included in liability for deposit-type contracts.
+The liability for the outstanding balances at December 31, 2017 and 2016 totaled \$5.7 billion and \$3.8 billion, respectively, and these liabilities are included in liability for deposit-type contracts.
 Issued instruments representing obligations denominated in a foreign currency have been hedged for changes in exchange rates using cross-currency swaps.

 Jackson is a member of the Federal Home Loan Bank of Indianapolis ("FHLBI") primarily for the purpose of participating in the bank's mortgage-collateralized loan advance program with short-term and long-term funding facilities.
 Members are required to purchase and hold a minimum amount of FHLBI capital stock, plus additional stock based on outstanding advances.
 Advances are in the form of short-term or long-term notes or funding agreements issued to FHLBI.
-At both December 31, 2018 and 2017, Jackson held \$125.4 million of FHLBI capital stock, supporting \$1.9 billion of funding agreements at both December 31, 2018 and 2017, included in liability for deposit-type contracts.
-The Company also held a bank loan with an outstanding balance of \$82.4 million at December 31, 2018.
-The Company held \$600.1 million of short-term borrowings and a bank loan with an outstanding balance of \$87.4 million at December 31, 2017.
+At both December 31, 2017 and 2016, Jackson held \$125.4 million of FHLBI capital stock, supporting \$1.9 billion and \$1.8 billion of funding agreements at December 31, 2017 and 2016, respectively, included in liability for deposit-type contracts.
+The Company also held \$600.1 million of short-term borrowings and a bank loan with an outstanding balance of \$87.4 million at December 31, 2017.
+The Company held \$500.1 million of short-term borrowings and a bank loan with an outstanding balance of \$92.5 million at December 31, 2016.